mprib/caliscope/README.md

 Please note that the system currently has the following **limitations**:
 - MediaPipe is only configured to run on Windows
-    - while the camera calibration will likely work on other systems, the markerless tracking will not (currently)
+    - while the camera calibration will likely work on other systems, the included sample markerless tracking will not (currently)
-- It does not support anything other than standard webcams.
+- It does not support anything other than standard webcams at the moment
-    - I currently have no intention of supporting mobile phones as cameras for the system
-- Based on recent testing, some webcams will deliver poor connection times/frame rates/calibrations.
-I'm currently using 4 EMEET SmartCam C960 cameras.
-These are inexpensive (~$25 each) and readily available.
-They deliver decent results at 30 fps and 720p.
-I welcome feedback about user experiences with other cameras
-- No real-time tracking
-    - the underlying data processing pipeline was designed to accommodate real-time tracking but I want to make sure that everything works well with the simpler and more stable post-processing workflow before trying to get that implemented in an integrated way
+    - calibration in post-processing is on the development roadmap
+    - once calibration in post is implemented, a method of synchronize pre-recorded frames will still be needed
 - Data export is currently limited to .csv, and .trc files.
 Use in 3D animation tools like Blender, which require character rigging, will require additional processing.

 ## Known Issues

+### Crashes in the main GUI
 The main GUI allows for accessing of all of the package's functionality at once, though this imposes some additional processing overhead that can undermine recording, and switching between GUI modes can provoke crashes.
 Improvements are on the To Do list, but in the meantime can be sidestepped by launching individual widgets from the command line as [described below](#3-launch-from-the-command-line)